Connecting with psql

 Select a node (n1, n2, or n3) and a User to display the connection properties you can use to authenticate with your database on the selected node:

 • The Password field obscures the password assigned to each pgEdge-created user; use the show button to display the password.
+Use icons to the right of the password to regenerate and copy the password.

 • The Domain field displays the URL of the database; use the URL (rather than an IP address) when connecting to your database.